Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Spawn Collection

-When activated, this node spawns a new instance of the selected collection.
+Spawns a new instance of the selected collection.
 Each spawned instance has an empty owner object to control the instance as a whole (like Blender uses it for collection instances).

 ![Spawn Collection node](https://github.com/armory3d/armory_wiki_images/raw/master/logic_nodes/scene/LNSpawnCollectionNode.jpg)